 If you have disproportionately large breasts there are chances that it can lead to neck pain, back pain and other physical symptoms.
 In that case breast reduction is a good option that one can reflect upon.
 Majority of the women who undergo breast reduction surgery express satisfaction post procedure.
 Through breast reduction women can ease the discomfort of having a large breast and achieve a breast size proportionate to their body.
+Having said that it should be understood that breast reduction is not confined to females alone, men with conditions such as gynecomastia (enlarged male breasts) may also undergo surgical breast reduction.

 Why it’s done?